-It’s becoming increasingly common for older family members to stay with younger relatives instead of going into a care home.
-If you want to modify your home to accommodate an older family member, then you can check out this article.
-This will tell you the ins and outs of creating the right environment for these family members.
+It’s becoming increasingly common for older family members to stay with younger relatives instead of going into a care home or assisted living facilities.
+If you want to modify your home to accommodate an older family member, it is important to create the right environment for their needs.

 Chat about their Needs

 You’ll want to chat with them, and perhaps their doctor, about what they will need in the future.
 This can be a consideration initially and over time, as you want to think about the long-term implications too.
 Everything from time alone in the home to day to day activities should be accounted for.
-You may need to make some decisions on adaptations together, like whether you will go for a walk in shower or bath.
-If this is something you’ve not yet considered, you can find a useful guide on which may be best for you here: https://www.bathingsolutions.co.uk/blog/elderly-bathrooms/walk-in-shower-or-bath/.
+You may need to make some decisions on adaptations together, like whether you will go for a walk in shower or bath, or whether you will need any mobility aids.
+Age UK Mobility understand your individual needs, and can offer a home assessment in order to discuss requirements.

 Think about Responsibilities